Somalia–Yemen relations: Trade and agreements

 In May 2014, the Somali State Minister of Foreign Affairs and International Cooperation Bur’i Mohamed Hamza met with the Yemeni Ambassador to Somalia Fu'ad Mohamed Al Zorqah to discuss bilateral cooperation.
 The conference was held at the Foreign Affairs Ministry compound in Mogadishu and touched on a number of issues, including the launching of a direct flight between Mogadishu and Sana'a.
 Operated by Al Saeda Airlines, it is the first air route directly linking both capitals since the collapse of Somalia's former central government in 1991.

 In June 2014, the Fisheries Minister of the Puntland State of Somalia Hasan Mahmoud announced that the Somali and Yemeni governments are slated to sign a Memorandum of Understanding to regulate fishing within Somalia's territorial waters by Yemeni fishermen.
 The Puntland and Yemeni Fisheries ministries are also scheduled to hold talks on bilateral cooperation, with the aim of preserving and effectively exploiting marine resources.

+On 14 May 2025, seven Yemeni fishermen were arrested by Puntland security forces near Ras Asir after a local coast guard intercepted their vessel.
+The officials said the fishermen were using an illegal fishing method known as Hawi and that they did not have a registered agent within Somalia.
+Both actions are illegal under the region's fishing laws.
+They were held for over a month until their release on 17 June 2025.